pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 - Piped: `dev` (you just registered)
 - CloudProvider: `kubernetes-default`

-You should see a lot of application suggestions.
+You should see a lot of suggested applications.

-Click the `canary` row.
-Make sure Kind is set to KUBENETES, and then click the ADD button.
+Select the `canary` application and click the `ADD`button to register.

 ![](/images/quickstart-adding-application.png)